GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 They're all discussed, and much more.

-Project Asimov isn't *just* a simulation.
+Just how this is *just* a whitepaper, Project Asimov isn't *just* a simulation.
 It's your friendly neighborhood AI Bond Network, version 0.1.

 ---

 ### 13.6 The Verdict

-Watts become greater than Wall Street not by replacing it, but by grounding it.
+Watts become greater than Wall Street not by replacing it, but by grounding it from Cloud Nine.
 When every token is backed by real work, finance stops floating outside reality — and starts orbiting physics again.

 **Except:** What about all the stuff of value that's not created by robots, using regular AI?